 Once they know you, they’ll be more likely to pay attention to your content and share it or link to it anytime they’re impressed by what you wrote or know the link will add something valuable to their post.

 This is a long game.
-You can’t introduce yourself to a blogger in your space today and expect a link tomorrow, but starting to build relationships now and become a part of the larger community will pay off over time.
+You can’t introduce yourself to a blogger in your space today and expect a link tomorrow, but building relationships now and starting to become a part of the larger community will pay off over time.

 What is a link roundup?
 A link roundup is a list of curated content, links in this case, linking to your favorite content on a topic.